ansemb/dotfiles/README.md

 ```

 ## Install these existing dotfiles on a new system
-Ignore the dotfiles repo
+ignore the dotfiles repo
 ```
 echo ".dotfiles" >> .gitignore
 ```
-Now clone your dotfiles into a bare repository in a "dot" folder of your $HOME:
+clone dotfiles into a bare repository:
 ```
 git clone --bare <git-repo-url> $HOME/.dotfiles
 ```